Is Lent a Christian Holiday?

 So he arose, and ate and drank; and he went in the strength of that food forty days and forty nights as far as Horeb, the mountain of God.
 And there he went into a cave, and spent the night in that place; and behold, the word of the LORD came to him, and He said to him, "What are you doing here, Elijah?"
 (1 Kings 19:8-9).

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
-2 And when He had fasted forty days and forty nights, afterward He was hungry (Matt 4:1-2).
+2 And when He had fasted forty days and forty nights, afterward He was hungry (Matthew 4:1-2).

-The Catholics and others who observe Lent claim that the forty-days period most likely comes from their example.
+The Roman Catholics and others who observe Lent claim that the forty-days period most likely comes from their example.
 Notice:

 In determining this period of forty days the example of Moses, Elias, and Christ must have exercised a predominant influence (Lent.
 The Catholic Encyclopedia).